Waiau Garden Villa

 No analysis available

-I searched for leasehold language such as lease expires, ground lease, leasehold, renewal, and specific expiration years, but found nothing.
-Without an explicit year in the remarks, the lease expiry remains unknown.
+I searched for leasehold language such as ground lease, lease expires, leasehold, and renewal dates, but found nothing.
+There is no public remark evidence to identify a lease expiry year.

-Multiple listings directly say the building is fully insured, including very explicit phrasing such as "Fully insured building" and "BUILDING IS 100% INSURED!"
-This is strong, repeated evidence, so the feature is set to true with very high confidence.
+Multiple listings explicitly state that the building is fully insured, including very direct wording such as 'Fully insured building' and 'BUILDING IS 100% INSURED!'.
+This is strong, repeated evidence from the public remarks.
+I am keeping this as true with very high confidence.

 No analysis available